phiroict/training-kube-certification/readme.md

 to your  `.profile` or `.bashrc` or equivalent.

 ## Local machine
-[Arch linux] To use the opensource kvm2 version of minikube, follow the instructions on `https://gist.github.com/grugnog/caa118205ad498423266f26150a5d555`
+[Arch linux] To use the opensource kvm2 version of minikube, follow the [instructions](`https://gist.github.com/grugnog/caa118205ad498423266f26150a5d555`)

 # Kubernetes